react-declarative/react-declarative-docs/docs/quickstart.md

----
-title: "Quick start: build your first form and grid"
+# Quick start: build your first form and grid
-description: "Build a typed user profile form with One and a simple data grid with ListTyped in under five minutes using react-declarative's JSON schema approach."
----

 This guide walks you through two core patterns: building a form with the `<One />` component and rendering a data grid with `<ListTyped />`.
 Both follow the same schema-first approach — you define the structure as a TypeScript array, and react-declarative handles the rest.